major-lab/mirbooking/README.md

  - fast and memory efficient
  - usable from Python, JavaScript and Vala via GObject introspection
- - usable from Java via JNA
- - memory-mapped score tables, target and mirnas (for parallel execution)
+ - memory-mapped score tables, target and mirnas FASTA for  low memory footprint in parallel execution
- - gzip-compressed score tables
- - memory-mapped and zero-copy for input files containing sequences (i.e. FASTA)
  - binary with support for static linking for more portability
  - stdin/stdout for piping from and into other tools